Start of Main Content

 Collectively, the top 25 hospitals in New York State account for more than $62 billion in net patient revenue.

-NewYork-Presbyterian Weill Cornell Medical Center takes the first-place spot on our list with a net patient revenue of more than $9.3 billion.
+NewYork-Presbyterian Weill Cornell Medical Center takes the first-place spot on our list with a net patient revenue of more than $10.09 billion.
 This facility is also one of the largest in the state, with a total of 862 staffed beds.
-Coming in a close second is Tisch Hospital with a net patient revenue of over $7.2 billion.
-Rounding out the top three is the Memorial Sloan Kettering Cancer Center with a net patient revenue of about $4.8 billion.
+Tisch Hospital follows in second place with about $8.13 billion, while Memorial Sloan Kettering Cancer Center ranks third with approximately $5.46 billion.

 Both New York-Presbyterian Weill Cornell Medical Center and Tisch Hospital are academic medical centers and part of larger, well-renowned integrated delivery networks (IDN) within New York, which likely contributes to their substantial revenue.
-In addition, Memorial Sloan Kettering is one of the top cancer centers in the country.
+Memorial Sloan Kettering, meanwhile, is a nationally recognized leader in cancer centers, attracting patients from across the country.

 Where in New York are the top hospitals by net patient revenue located?